 Find a Mentor: Business Startup Checklist Recommendation

-One of my biggest business regrets is not seeking help sooner than I did.
+One of my biggest business regrets, and many of my team members echo this sentiment, is not seeking help sooner in their business.
 I’m someone who can learn by doing and I did exactly that when I started my business.
 I jumped in and tried to do everything myself.
 Unfortunately, this meant that I worked a lot longer and harder at certain tasks than I should have.
 I could have shortcut the process by seeking someone who had been there before me and was willing to share their knowledge and expertise.
 Honestly, I could have saved so much time and money, had I just learned to seek out training or a mentor as I needed it.